Brianhoet4000/GPP_Research/README.md

 # Realistic and Engaging Enemy AI Shooting Accuracy in Games

 ## Intro
 When it comes to making enemy AI for first-person shooter games, it's easy to turn them into unstoppable killing machines.
 But that wouldn't be fair to players.
 To offer players a balanced challenge, enemies need to miss some shots intentionally.
-This project aimed to figure out how to design shooting AI that gives players a fair experience while also keeping the fact that missed shots are intentional less obvious.
+This project aims to figure out how to design shooting AI that gives players a fair experience while also keeping the fact that missed shots are intentional less obvious.
 As someone who loves playing single-player games, I set out on this journey of exploration.

 ## Theory